gaganminocha/systemverilog/verification/uvm/uvm_component_skeleton/readme.txt

         endfunction

 -uvm_component
-    use to build dynamic component (like transaction class) - which changes with every simulation iteration
+    use to build static components (like driver, monitor class) - which does not change with every simulation iteration.

 -constructing object of class is done by 'create' method (which will be discussed later), here 'new' is being used.